LokurasRlz/LokurasRlz/README.md

 ### Hi, Customers 👋
-Delivering perfect results by deadline.
+I am an experienced Full Stack Developer with 8+ years in the Software development.
-Keeping good communication and work on the client's timezone.
+I excel in problem-solving, technical leadership, and mentoring.
+I am skilled in optimizing performance, ensuring security, and navigating complex projects efficiently.
-Ability for working with any team and prefer to share much knowledge with many developers.
+I worked as a senior software engineer and team leader at a national oil company where I learned how to deal and communicate with large teams and people from different nationalities, religions, and different social scales.
-Looking for an opportunity to build a long-term relationship with great clients all over the world.
+When I work at Microverse that uses pair programming to teach software development where I used to code 8 hours a day remotely with other developers and have learned the skills of communication and teamwork.

-👋 Delivering perfect results by deadline. \n
+  👋 Delivering perfect results by deadline.
   👋 Keeping good communication and work on the client's timezone.
   👋 Ability for working with any team and prefer to share much knowledge with many developers.
   👋 Looking for an opportunity to build a long-term relationship with great clients all over the world.

 # 🚀 SKILLS
 <!--